airou-lab/docs/src/arc/software/sensors.md

 # Running The Sensors
 ## Introduction
+The sensor launch file used in teleoperation can be found in mushr_hardware.

 In this section, I’ll go over how to launch the sensors - both independently and all at the same time - in the scenario where you do not want to enable teleoperation and would just like to configure sensor data.